samverstraete/POP3-to-Gmail/README.md

 By default the server binds to the OAuth redirect port (if present in the credentials) so that the OAuth callback and status UI share a single listener.

-Persistent stats are stored under `stats.json` by default.
+Persistent stats are stored in a configurable file (see `stats_file` in `config.yaml`, or the `STATS_FILE` environment variable).
 The `stats_store.js` module records per-account import timestamps and last sync status.
 The store prunes timestamps older than ~400 days to keep the file reasonably small.

 ## Development notes
 Main files: